mortcanty/bimatrix/README.md

 NashEquilbria[A,B] for support enumeration algorithm

-NashEquilibira[A,B,Select->One] for Lemke Howson algorithm
+NashEquilibria[A,B,Select->One] for Lemke Howson algorithm

-NashEquilibrium[A,B,Select->s] for symbolic solution, where s is a list of numerical substitutions ffor the symbols in A and B.
+NashEquilibria[A,B,Select->s] for symbolic solution, where s is a list of numerical substitutions for the symbols in A and B.